The leaves are changing colours, the weather is turning crisp, and the harvest is in. Alberta is beautiful in the fall, whether you’re indoors or out.

 Andrew Garlic Festival

-Head to Andrew to take in all the attractions with the bench show, children’s activities, beer gardens, contest activities, hay rides, food concessions, free garlic clove samples, show and shine and more!
+Head to Andrew on the 2nd Saturday of October to take in all the attractions, including the bench show, children’s activities, beer gardens, contest activities, hay rides, food concessions, free garlic clove samples, show and shine, and more!

 The Lloydminster Feastival